 This variant allows to perform the operation on a whole array of arguments.
-The behavior is exactly as if document would have been called on all members of the array and all results are returned in an array.
-If an error occurs with any of the documents, the operation stops immediately returning only an error object.
+The behavior is exactly as if document would have been called on all members of the array separately and all results are returned in an array.
+If an error occurs with any of the documents, no exception is risen!
+Instead of a document an error object is returned in the result array.